 How to Get Android 7.1.1 Nougat

 There are multiple ways to install Android 7.1.1 Nougat today.
 The easiest of them all however, is to just wait for the over-the-air notification on your device.
-Now that it’s no longer in beta, the beta program won’t work.
-That said, those who were on the developer previews will get an OTA to the official release.
+If you haven’t received it yet, follow any of the steps below.

 - Join the Android 7.1 Nougat Beta (click here) and Enroll your device